TopicGrains

 Refined grains have had the bran and germ removed during processing, which give grains a finer texture and increases their shelf life.
 However, it also removes much of the fiber, protein, and other nutrients.

-Refined grains are often enriched, which is when iron and some B vitamins are added back, but not fiber, antioxidants, minerals, and other vitamins.
+Enriched grains.
+These are refined grains that are enriched, which is when nutrients that were lost during the refining process are added back.
+Generally iron and some B vitamins are added, but not fiber and other nutrients.
 This means whole grains are still the healthier option.
-The word “enriched” will appear on the packaging.

 Know.